Nylilsa/nylilsa.github.io/wr.md

 ## Player search
 [hr_major]

 Choose a player name from the menu below to show their WRs.
+You can [hl2]filter the name[/hl2] by typing in the input field.
+The number next to it shows [hl2]the number of name matches[/hl2].
 For the best experience please view this on either landscape mode, or view this on your desktop.
+A few columns are [hl2]hidden[/hl2] in the table due to the small width of mobile.
 <div class="input-wrapper">
   <div class="number-wrapper">
     <div style="display: table;">